ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 - God has created you to be his representative and has given you the power to choose what you will do with his creation.
 	- This also means that God has created everyone with the same potential and capacity for goodness that you have.
 So we must treat others as such.
 		- Even people we hate or think are evil.
-- God is the source of all life.
-	- What would it look like for you, the tree, to be planted by God, the river, from [[Psalm 1]] practically?

 [^1]: [The bible Project - Heaven and Earth](https://bibleproject.com/classroom/heaven-and-earth)